Español

 Useful Safety Tips

-No matter how clean your driving record, you never know when an accident can strike.
+No matter how clean your driving record is, you never know when an accident can strike.
 Use these handy tips to prepare for the unpredictable:

 • Pack a safety kit